nnluukhtn/luunguyen.me/content/posts/coworking-spaces-vs-private-offices/index.md

 ### The Advantages of Coworking Spaces

-Definitely coworking spaces do have many advantages that make them a great option for who want to get out of tradition office.
+Definitely coworking spaces do have many advantages that make them a great option for who want to get out of tradition offices.

 * **Flexibility:** If you aren't looking for long term (multi-year) contract, coworking spaces is the good deal for you.
 They offer plenty of membership flexibility.
 You have ability to upgrade your membership (and your space) if your team need more room.
 * **Affordability:** One of the most advantages of coworking spaces offer is their affordability.
 Freelancers or small teams can find the space that fit their budget without time consuming.
-* **Networking and Community:** Working remotely can be pretty lonely business.
+* **Networking and Community:** Working remotely can make you feel alone.
 And coworking spaces come with a community of their like-minded freelancers, entrepreneurs, remote workers and startups.
-Furthermore, there are also plenty of networking opportunities to be had in coworking spaces.
+Furthermore, there are also a lot of networking opportunities to be had in coworking spaces.
 * **Utilities:** Free coffees, teas, water, gym membership are always available in the coworking spaces.

 ### The Disadvantages of Coworking Spaces

-While coworking spaces provide a lot of perks, there are some downsides depending on your team's needs.
+Beside a lot of perks, there are some downsides depending on your team's needs.

 * **Lack of Privacy:** this is the biggest deal breaker.
-You may have less privacy than you would be afforded in a traditional.
+You may have less privacy than you would be afforded in a traditional office.
 If you need to take a lot of work calls during the day, make sure the membership options offer the phone booths or nooks for private conversations.
 * **Competition under the same roof:** By general shopping around for an environment suitable for your working type, you may run into people you're competing against for business.
 However it could turn out a perk, if your goals are like-minded and maybe collaboration is more beneficial for you.
 But somehow you aren't interested in working together, there could be some uncomfortable moments.
 * **Distractions:** a coworking space can provide a lot of potential distractions that come from working in close quarters with others.
 And while working in a fairly open environment like a coworking space, you have to be considerate of your office-mates: no longer phone calls in open areas.